espruino/BangleApps/README.md

 * tags is used for grouping apps in the library, separate multiple entries by comma.
 Known tags are `tool`, `system`, `clock`, `game`, `sound`, `gps`, `widget`, `launcher` or empty.
 * storage is used to identify the app files and how to handle them
-* data is used to clean up files when the app is uninstalled (If the app has settings but no data section, it is assumed settings are stored in `appid.settings.json`, so there is no need to add a data section containing only that file)
+* data is used to clean up files when the app is uninstalled

 ### `apps.json`: `custom` element